The Convention on the Prevention and Punishment of the Crime of Genocide

 The Rome Statute

 Throughout the second half of the twentieth century, mass atrocities continued to occur around the world.
-While the Genocide Convention of 1948 recognized the crime of genocide, and obliged states to work to prevent and punish the crime, it did not establish an international court.
-As a result, for years after the promulgation of the treaty, there was no international forum that could hear cases against people who had been accused of genocide or similar crimes.
+While the Genocide Convention of 1948 recognized the crime of genocide, and obliged states to work to prevent and punish the crime, it did not establish a permanent, international forum that could hear cases against people who had been accused of genocide or similar crimes.
 It was not until the 1990s that the United Nations Security Council set up two specialized tribunals for this very purpose: to try individuals accused of committing mass atrocities in the former Yugoslavia and in Rwanda.

-In the late 1990s, interest grew in establishing a permanent, international court to bring perpetrators of mass atrocities to justice.
+In the late 1990s, interest grew in establishing a permanent, international court to try perpetrators of mass atrocities.
 Ben Ferencz and others who worked to create such a court hoped that it would deter future atrocity crimes and ensure that these crimes would no longer go unpunished.

-In 1998, the international community adopted the Rome Statute (PDF), which established the International Criminal Court (ICC).
-It later came into force in 2002.
-The Statute gave the Court the power to try individuals for the crime of genocide, crimes against humanity, and war crimes committed after 2002 so long as the territorial state or the state of nationality of the accused has ratified the treaty or if the Security Council has so empowered it.
+In 1998, 120 countries signed the Rome Statute (PDF) to establish the International Criminal Court.
+In 2002 the treaty came into force when 60 countries had ratified it.
+The Statute gave the Court the power to try individuals for the crime of genocide, crimes against humanity, and war crimes committed after 2002 in cases where it has jurisdiction.
 These crimes were selected because they are considered to be the most serious international crimes of concern to the entire international community and thus deserving of international prosecution.